User Menu

 5) Wait for approval from a moderator.
 You will receive a PM when a moderator will have checked your upload.
 If your upload is rejected, you can always ask more information to the moderator who reject your tune.

-Note: If the artist of your song does not exist, please look at: Adding a new artist?
+Note: If the artist of your song does not exist, please look at: How do I add a new artist?
+And what are the criteria for inclusion?

 Q. Can I have more than one account here?
 What if I'm an artist who writes tunes under different aliases?